 Yoga classes do not need props, but boy are they fun!
 There are so many props to choose from that it is hard to narrow down my favorite.
 After teaching for a few years, I have a better idea of which I tend to use the most and why it is my favorite.
 Maybe that will change in years to come, but for now, it’s my go-to staple.
 Plus, the kids always love it!
 Drum roll…it is the pinwheel!

 The pinwheel is my favorite prop.
 You remember them, right?
 They have mesmerized children for generations now.
-Most people associate them with summer only, but I love them year-round.
+Most people associate them with summer only, but I love them all year-round.
 I always bring my pinwheels with me.
 I have two or three with me at all times because they just resonate with kids and their parents so well.
 I love going to various stores, markets, and localities in search of some of the prettiest and ornate pinwheels.
 I have noticed that intricately designed wheels grab the attention of the kids and they love the ones with stripes and dots!

-I love the pinwheel because it can be used different ways and because I find that it is one of the most effective props at teaching pranayama.
-I constantly talk about how breathing is probably more important for kids to learn than poses.
-I know, I know!
-But when a child learns different ways to breathe that can help calm them, they have learned a skill for life.
-Kids tend to hold their breath when they are upset or stressed.
-Adults do too, and that has a negative effect on our ability to cope and our actual physical health.
+I love the pinwheel because it can be used different ways and because I find that it is one of the most effective props for teaching pranayama.
+I constantly talk about how breathing is probably more important for kids to learn than poses…I know, I know!
+When a child learns different ways to breathe that can help to calm them, they have learned a skill for life.
+Kids tend to hold their breath when they are upset or stressed and adults too, which has a negative effect on our ability to cope and on our actual physical health.
 Learning to breathe helps us to be healthy.
-For living a healthier life, learn a skill that is lifelong; breathe!
+To live a healthier life, learn a skill that is lifelong; breathing!